apache/cordova-docs/www/docs/en/latest/package_ref/index.md

 ## CLI --nosave Flag

-By default, `cordova platform add` and `cordova plugin add` automatically save what you installed into `package.json` (and `config.xml`).
+By default, `cordova platform add` and `cordova plugin add` automatically save what you installed into `package.json`.
 If you'd rather install something without permanently adding it to your project's configuration, for example, to test a plugin temporarily, pass the `--nosave` flag:

 ```bash
 cordova platform add android --nosave